old-towntrailwalking-guidelocal

 Time needed: 10 minutes.
 Faster if you know what you want from the case.

-1 Old Town Square — Walk into the square.
+1 Old Town Square — Head back north and walk into the square.
 Ben & Jerry's is right there.

 What to get: Something you can't get from the grocery store.
 Ask about the shop-exclusive flavors.
-Or skip this stop entirely if you're running low on stomach space — the next stop is better.
+Or skip this stop entirely if you're running low on stomach space — the next two stops are better.

 Time needed: 5-10 minutes.
 Lines are rarely long here.